-The implementation date for the 5th money laundering directive is the 10th January 2020 and is now known as: The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
-The transposition of this EU directive will result in amendments to the existing Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+The 5th Money Laundering Directive was implemented on 10th January 2020 and is now known as: The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
+The transposition of this EU directive has resulted in amendments to the existing Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
 Compliance teams and those who carry out regulated work need to understand the impact of these money laundering regulation changes on their anti-money laundering compliance requirements.

 As the financial landscape evolves, new channels and new financial products open up new opportunities for business and consumers, but also for financial criminals.
 As such, the Financial Action Task Force (FATF) has provided further guidance in a number of areas to tighten money laundering regulations and terrorist financing.

 Reflecting this, the EU launched the 5MLD, adopted by the European Parliament in April 2018, hot on the heels of the 4th Money Laundering Directive.
-Member states are expected to integrate 5MLD into individual country AML and CFT regulations by January 2020.
+Member states are expected to integrate 5MLD into individual country AML and CFT regulations from January 2020.

 The additional requirements in 5MLD have been, in part, driven by recent events: